-- 1 Create a Compatible Mesh. - Expand the Component Contact folder from the Study tree. - Right-click Global Contact (-Bonded-). - Click Edit Definition.
+- Create a Compatible Mesh.
+1 - Expand the Component Contact folder from the Study tree. - Right-click Global Contact (-Bonded-). - Click Edit Definition.
 The Component Contact PropertyManager is displayed.
 View your options. - Click Compatible mesh from the Options box.
-Accept the default settings. - Click OK ✓ from the Component Contact PropertyManager.
+Accept the default settings. - Click OK I from the Component Contact PropertyManager.
 In the next section, start the Meshing process.

 Note: You can also right-click Study 1 and click Properties to set mesh compatibility.
-Check the Improve accuracy for contacting surfaces with incompatible mesh box.